Frequently Asked Questions

 - Ages 13 & up, masks are required

-We are exploring teacher mask options that may make it easier for students to see teachers’ mouths, especially in French classes for our younger students.
+We are exploring teacher mask options that may make it easier for students to see teachers’ mouths, especially in Italian and Spanish classes for our younger students.
 Teachers have also started planning video lessons of them speaking to enhance in-classroom language learning.

 What can students, families and staff do?